CBroemse/SimilaritYWriter20/README.md

   'simiVals' are function  : 2 , 6 , 8 , 10   ?11?
   'cell content'  are: 5 , 7 , 9
   'cell names'    are:  1    ;  3 is any char, 4 insert "cell"

+  Everything gets written into file "textS/indat23720/filesystem"++ token +1 ++.html" case of token+1> 9 then 0 Start overwriting existing files in the same folder, 'search' must occure in the actual file sected by 'token'otherwise error.

   #####ptc